webdriverio/webdriverio/README.md

 java -jar node_modules/webdriverjs/bin/selenium-server-standalone-2.31.0.jar
 ```

-You can use any nodejs test framework as well as any BDD/TDD assertion library.
+Webdriverjs has just a few methods.
+Most of the methods you will use regurarly are the methods available from the client.
+To begin using Webdriverjs you just need to create a client.
+For testing you can use any nodejs test framework as well as any BDD/TDD assertion library.

 **example using [Mocha](http://visionmedia.github.com/mocha/) and [Chai](http://chaijs.com/)**